guirecordon/ignite21-chapter01/README.md

-# Getting Started with Create React App
+# Rocketseat Ignite Frontend Specialization Program

 This project is simply a lesson review of chapter I of Ignite (track 21)--which is an advanced Javascript course provided by a coding school named Rocketseat.